 Client Acceptance History

-The Client Acceptance History shows the Acceptance History of the Proposals sent.
-It will show when a Client accepts or declines a proposal, the date and time it was accepted/declined, lasted viewed, status, the date/time the action took place, who actioned it and also if the client put in a message.
+The Client Acceptance History displays the acceptance history of the proposals sent.
+It will show when a client accepts or declines a proposal, the date and time it was accepted/declined, when it was last viewed, the proposal status at that time, the date/time the action took place, who actioned it, and also if the client added a message.

 The Markup & Margin section

-Below the Estimate Version is the Estimate Version's Markup & Margin section - where we can tweak (or view only) the margin and markup for the Estimate Version we are working on.
+Below the Client Acceptance History is the Estimate Version's Markup & Margin section - where we can tweak (or view only) the margin and markup for the Estimate Version we are working on.
 The version markup is added to your line item markup to reach your desired profit margin.

 The Quotes section

-If you think $176.47 isn't quite enough, and you want to change the client to a fixed dollar amount of say $1,500, you can click ‘Fixed Sell Price’ and set the dollar value.
-RAVE will then take the original 10% markup, and calculate the extra it needs to get to a fixed price of $1500.
+If you know the client has budget of $1.1M and you want to change the proposal to a set dollar amount - you can click into the sell price box and set the dollar value - say $1,090,000.
+RAVE will then take the original 10% line markup, and calculate the extra markup/margin adjustment it needs to get to a fixed price of $1,090,000.
+Updating the Estimate Version value, and the Estimate Overview value to $1,090,000 as well.

 NOTE: You can reset everything back to how it was before by clicking the ‘Clear’ button.